meilisearch/meilisearch-js-plugins/README.md

 - The open-source InstantSearch library is widely used and well documented in the [Algolia documentation](https://www.algolia.com/doc/api-reference/widgets/js/).
 It provides all the widgets to customize and improve your search bar environment in your website.
 - The [MeiliSearch documentation](https://docs.meilisearch.com/).

+## Compatibility with MeiliSearch

+This package is compatible with the following MeiliSearch versions:

+- `v0.12.X`

+## Development Workflow and Contributing

+Any new contribution is more than welcome in this project!

+If you want to know more about the development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!

 <hr>

 **MeiliSearch** provides and maintains many **SDKs and Integration tools** like this one.
 We want to provide everyone with an **amazing search experience for any kind of project**.
 If you want to contribute, make suggestions, or just know what's going on right now, visit us in the [integration-guides](https://github.com/meilisearch/integration-guides) repository.